-Construction and 19th Century History of No. 129 MacDougal Street
+Construction and Early Ownership of No. 127 MacDougal Street 5

-No. 129 MacDougal Street was one of four adjacent rowhouses (Nos.
+No. 127 MacDougal Street was one of four adjacent rowhouses (Nos.
 125-131) that were speculatively built on lots located between Amity (later West 3rd Street) and West 4th Street just southwest of Washington Square that were owned by Alonzo Alwyn Alvord.
 A downtown hat merchant in the firm of Alonzo A. Alvord & Co. at 14 Bowery, Alvord (1802-1862) was born in Connecticut, married Elizabeth Bulkley in 1834, and served on the Board of Assistant Aldermen in 1851.
 Alvord had acquired this property in 1827 from Thomas R. and Mary Mercein; according to tax assessment records, he had been paying taxes on the property at least a year earlier.
-Construction of the four houses began in 1828 and was completed prior to March 1829, when Nos.
-129 and 131 were sold for \$8000 to downtown merchants John W. Harris and William Chauncey.
-The earliest known tenant of No. 129, in 1832-39, was merchant Benjamin Ellis.
-In 1836, Nos.
-129 and 131 were sold by John W. and Frasier Harris and William and Julia Ann Chauncey to Elias Hicks Herrick (1798-1857), a wealthy downtown flour commission merchant in the firm of E. & J. Herrick, and his wife, Jane Maria Taylor Herrick (died 1886).
-In 1839-42, Timothy Trowbridge, another downtown commission merchant, leased No. 129.
-The property was transferred in 1846 to Jacob B. Herrick, apparently Elias' brother and a partner in the firm of E. & J. Herrick, and his wife, Julia A. (Elias retained No. 131 until 1853).
-The house was rented in 1850-54 to Sarah A. McMaster (died c.
-1856), the widow of William J. McMaster, who had been a clerk at the Customs House.
-In December 1872, following the death of Jacob B. Herrick, No. 129 was announced for sale by the executor.
-It was purchased in 1873 by John H. Gardiner, a merchant and later a stevedore, and his wife, Anna E. The Gardiners lived in this house until 1878; she had filed for divorce in late 1877 and he died soon after.
+Construction on the four houses began in 1828 and was completed prior to March 1829.
+The earliest known tenants of No. 127, in 1831-34, were Nathaniel McChesney, a carriage dealer in the firm of McChesney & Lawrence at 440 Broadway, and his wife, Mary, and family.
+Alvord sold the house in 1833 to painter Anthony Lewis DeRose (1803-1836) and his wife, Susan Ann.
+DeRose, born in New York City, was a portrait, historical and miniature painter who exhibited at the American Academy (1823-24, 1833) and National Academy (1829-35); his portrait of Davy Crockett is owned by the New-York Historical Society.
+After DeRose's death in 1836, his widow continued to reside here until 1839, when the property was foreclosed and acquired by Henry Rankin, the president of the Globe Insurance Co. and resident with his wife, Ann, of No. 3 Washington Square North.
+Rankin died in 1841 and No. 127 MacDougal Street was transferred to his daughter, Isabella J. Rankin (c.
+1816-1891), and her husband, James Freeland, a downtown drygoods merchant.
+The Freelands lived in this house in 1840-45, and it was owned by the Freeland family until 1901.
+From 1847 to 1856, the house was leased to tailor Sinclair Tousey.

-The property was acquired in 1881 through foreclosure by Jacob and Fanny Cohen.
-In 1891-99, No. 129 was owned by Louisa Kahn (Mrs. Jules) Sindic, in the clothing business, who married Francis Victor Kenebel in 1899.
-In 1897-98, ironworker Felix Peltrisot was living here with his wife, Eulalie, who may have been operating it as a lodging house.
-Commercial intrusions and the arrival of workingclass immigrants in parts of the neighborhood south of Washington Square had ended its fashionable heyday by the Civil War.
+Commercial intrusions and the arrival of workingclass immigrants in parts of the neighborhood south of Washington Square ended its fashionable heyday by the Civil War.
 Many older residences were converted into multiple dwellings or boardinghouses, as the former residents moved northward.
 Bleecker Street as early as the 1850s was known for its boardinghouses and artists' community.
+The 1870 census listed African-American actors John Duffy and Charles Williams as tenants of No. 127 MacDougal Street.

-Federal Style Rowhouses in Manhattan
+Federal Style Rowhouses in Manhattan 7